CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

     return result
 ```

-This also takes advantage of some simplifications for the case of dropping highs/lows from `kdn` specifically:
+Note that the above Python function also takes advantage of some simplifications:
-- since `1dn` always has a symmetric distribution, it doesn't have to be reversed in the first step.
+- for the case of dropping highs/lows from `kdn` specifically, since `1dn` always has a symmetric distribution, it doesn't have to be reversed in the first step.
-- the offset doesn't have to change since the range of valid score events (i.e., the offset and the array length) is the same for `kdn drop high m` and `kdn drop low m`.
+- the offset doesn't have to change since the range of valid score events (i.e., the offset and the array length) is the same for `kdn drop high m` and `kdn drop low m`, and doing two reversals leaves the original offset unchanged.

 ## refactors for working with generic distributions

 After writing Python functions like the ones described in the prior sections, I realized that they could be made even more generic.
-Specifically, the functions that calculated distributions for repeated rolls (i.e., `roll_kdn`, `roll_kdn_drop_lowest`, etc.) didn't actually rely on any specific features of dice-roll distributions; in fact, they could be reworked to accept a generic distribution parameter and operate directly on that with few changes to the original algorithm.
+The functions I wrote that calculated distributions for repeated rolls (i.e., `roll_kdn`, `roll_kdn_drop_lowest`, etc.) didn't actually rely on any specific features of dice-roll distributions; in fact, they could be reworked to accept a generic distribution parameter and operate directly on that with few changes to the original algorithm.

 For example, `roll_kdn` was refactored into `roll_k`: